Creamy Mushroom Stroganoff over Pan-Roasted Chicken and Potatoes

 - Add salt and pepper to taste.
 Garnish with the chopped parsley.

 Enjoy the deliciousness!
-If you make this pan-roasted chicken and potatoes with creamy mushroom stroganoff, please comment and/or share a pic.
+If you make this pan-roasted chicken and potatoes with creamy mushroom stroganoff, please comment here or share a pic with me on Instagram.